 Quick Jump Links

-You don’t babysit it.
+You don’t babysit this recipe.
 You just pre-cook the meat and toss everything in.
-You can even do that a month ahead of time and freeze it if you want.
+AND, You can even do that a month ahead of time and freeze it if you want.

 Printable for Crock Pot Cheeseburger Macaroni Casserole